 Room and Meals

-Rooms for First-year Students: All first-year students are required to live in one of the three first-year residence halls: Davis, Gaines, or Graham-Lees.
+Rooms for First-Year Students: All first-year students are required to live in one of the two first-year residence halls, Gaines or Graham-Lees.
 In addition, all sophomores and juniors must live in University housing.
 A resident upper-division counselor, who assists and advises first-year students on academic and social matters, supervises each first-year hall or section.
-Any exemption from residency requirements must be obtained in advance from the Assistant Dean for First-Year Experience.
+Any exemption from residency requirements must be obtained in advance from the Associate Dean of Students and Dean for First-Year Experience.
 First-year students are not permitted to room in fraternity/sorority houses.

 Room reservation contracts are sent to accepted applicants when the Admissions Office receives confirmation of their intention to attend Washington and Lee.
-Individual room assignments are made by the Associate Dean for Residential Life and Conduct in the order in which signed room contracts are received.
+Individual room assignments are made by the Associate Dean of Students and Dean for First-Year Experience in the order in which signed room contracts are received.
 First-year students who have attended the same secondary school or are from the same hometown are not permitted to room together.
 All first-years will be notified of their specific room assignments by August 1.
 Both the advance tuition deposit and a $150 security deposit are payable at the time of confirmation of acceptance.
-The security deposit, less any charges assessed for damages, is refundable at the end of the lease term.
+The security deposit, less any charges assessed for damages, is refundable after graduation.

-Rooms for Upper-division Students: The University has apartments, townhouses, and theme housing available for upper-division students.
+Rooms for Upper-Division Students: The University has apartments, townhouses, and theme housing available for upper-division students.
 Single, double, and up to four-person occupancies are available.
-Rates for upper-division rooms in all facilities are $7,300 for the academic year.
+Rates for upper-division rooms in all facilities are $7,820 for the academic year.

 Reservations are for the entire academic year with rentals payable in mid-August before the beginning of the 13-week Fall term in September, and in mid-December before the beginning of the Winter term in January.
-A $150 security deposit must be submitted with the signed contract.
-The deposit is refundable, less any charges assessed for damages, at the end of the lease term.
 Damages caused by vandalism will be billed at the time of occurrence.

 Other Accommodations: Students other than those required to live in University housing may find accommodations in private homes in Lexington.
 There is no University housing for married students.
 Apartments for married students are available in town.

-For further information about on-campus housing, applicants should write to the Associate Dean for Residential Life and Conduct, Washington and Lee University.
+For further information about on-campus housing, applicants should write to the Director of Residence Life, Washington and Lee University.

 Students with meal plans have the option of depositing money directly in their debit accounts for use in any of the six campus dining locations.
-Find out how to add additional funds by going to go.wlu.edu/ecard.
+Review balances and add additional funds by going to go.wlu.edu/ecard.

 Students who have paid for the full-meal plan and have given written notice of withdrawal or who are absent for approved off-campus study (for example, spring term abroad) will receive a pro rata refund of the cost of the plan.
 More information on refunds may be found at go.wlu.edu/mealplans.